linediconsine/Tabae/README.md

 ![tabae logo](https://github.com/linediconsine/tabae/blob/main/public/apple-icon-152x152.png?raw=true)

-## Tabae is an open-source project voice synthetized dashboard.
+## Tabae is an open-source voice synthetized dashboard.
 ### This project is born out of necessity for helping a friend who loses his voice to communicate.

 See the [live service](https://www.tabae.cloud)